 At the start of 2021, we launched our 15th annual Digital media trends survey, deep in the second wave of COVID-19.
 With more time for home entertainment, streaming video providers were competing for subscribers against innumerable entertainment options, “courting the consumer” for their attention.
 In early summer, the United States was anticipating a great reopening and a return to normal life.
 But ultimately, the continued uncertainty and the spread of the Delta variant kept many consumers close to their households and plugged into online experiences.

-By the time this is published, the world will have endured close to two years of the pandemic, which will likely leave a mark on our behaviors for a long time.
+By the time this is published, the world will have endured close to two years of the pandemic, which will likely leave a mark on our behaviours for a long time.

-At the same time, consumers’ attention is being frayed by the continued aggregation and innovation of content on social media—mostly a mobile experience, and entirely free—and by the increasingly social experiences available in video games, which are also often free-to-play.
-Younger generations, who have grown up digitally connected and social, are flocking to user-generated, short-form videos, which are served up on endless feeds tuned and personalized by individual preferences.
-They are also meeting up in online video gameworlds, personalizing their avatars, and contending with the frictions and frissons of social competition.
+At the same time, consumers’ attention is being frayed by the continued aggregation and innovation of content on social media—mostly a mobile experience and entirely free—and by the increasingly social experiences available in video games, which are also often free-to-play.
+Younger generations, who have grown up digitally connected and social, are flocking to user-generated, short-form videos, which are served up on endless feeds tuned and personalised by individual preferences.
+They are also meeting up in online video gameworlds, personalising their avatars and contending with the frictions and frissons of social competition.

 Taking a step back, it seems some media companies may be thinking too narrowly about who—and what—is increasingly capturing consumers’ attention.
 Streaming video providers may be competing head-to-head with each other, but when subscribers turn away, they have entire worlds of social media and video gaming to welcome them.

 Social media is becoming more than a gateway or aggregator of content.
 They are free and primarily mobile, reaching users wherever they are, on the couch or on-the-go.
 With so many people using these services, media and entertainment options are migrating onto them3 and social commerce is booming.4